 This post is not going to answer the question “Who’s the best IT service provider in Austin?”
-There are many “top ten” lists elsewhere, including a previous blog of ours.
+There are many “top ten” lists elsewhere, including a previous blog about the top IT service providers in Austin.
 But tops in revenue doesn’t always mean best in service; more importantly, though, “best in Austin” is an oversimplification.
 There is no single notion of best that fits everyone.
 Best really depends on your unique needs.

 Finding your ideal provider can be done by answering two questions: